DonSchenck/csharp-kafka-events-workshop/README.md

 * SaslUsername
 * SaslPassword

+If you were not using Service Binding, you would need to supply those values to your code, probably by using environment variables and OpenShift Secrets.

-Other than the topic, the information is supplied by the Service Binding mechanism.
+But for our tutorial — other than the topic — the information is supplied by the Service Binding mechanism.
 Here is how that mechanism works:

 When you run the command `rhoas service bind`, the rhoas CLI will gather the needed information from your active Kafka cluster.
 It will then use the token in your config.json file to connect to your cluster and retrieve a list of DeploymentConfigs in your current project.